Introduction into Manticore Search full-text operators

 Let's take the following example:

-In case of PARAGRAPH let's use the following search:
+To demonstrate the PARAGRAPH let's use the following search:

 select * from testrt where match('Samsung Galaxy');

-The 2 documents have the words inside different HTML tags.
+These 2 documents have the words inside different HTML tags.

 select * from testrt where match('Samsung PARAGRAPH Galaxy');